 In November 2019, Sony released a firmware update for the WF-1000XM3 headphones that brings a bunch of improvements, including Amazon Alexa support, volume control via the headset and a visible battery level indication of the charging case in the Sony Headphones Connect app.

-These updates may seem small, but they're significant if you love these headphones already and want to make the experience work even better – especially with Alexa.
+These updates may seem small, but they're significant if you love these wireless earbuds already and want to make the experience work even better – especially with Alexa.

 - Apple AirPods Pro vs Sony WF-1000XM3: which buds are best?